 *Before You Sit in the Tube.
 You will expend a lot of calories during an afternoon of floating on a Nebraska river or stream, so eat a full meal before you leave your abode.
 The American Red Cross states “eating before swimming is not a contributing risk for drowning and can be dismissed as a myth.”
 Now, besides the items on your trip checklist like sun block/sunscreen, insect repellent, biodegradable soap, compact first-aid kit, hat, sunglasses (floatable), water, light snacks (e.g. premade sandwiches), cooler filled with ice, rope, small dry bags for valuables, etc., there are several other important things to note before embarking on your tubing adventure.
 Wear shoes!
 Tight fitting “water shoes,” river sandals or Crocs should be worn while floating as well as walking in and around the river to protect your feet from rocks and sharp objects.

 *Water and Weather Awareness.
 All river tubers should be able to swim because there is a risk of getting tipped over and separated from your inner tube.
 Keep in mind that there is no uniform depth in any of our rivers.
-Expect to find everything from shallow sandbars to drop offs to deep holes to swift channels to undertows.
+Expect to find everything from shallow sandbars to drop offs to deep holes to swift channels, shifting sands to undertows.
 Be weather aware, too!
 Watch the skies.
 Nebraska weather is known for changing rather quickly.
 Know the weather forecast for the entire river valley you’re going to float, especially upstream.
 You never know when weather occurring upstream will affect the water downstream.
 Avoid long dangling ropes off tubes that can get snagged on various objects in the riverbed and cause injury or harm.
 Exercise caution around bridge pilings; this is where a paddle or long, stout stick comes in handy.
 Be vigilant for other tubers, oncoming boats particularly air boats, bank anglers, livestock fences and floating debris.
 And remember, if you tip over in your inner tube always try to stay away from the downstream side of it.
 Strong currents have been known to push larger, heavier tubes tied together over top of people and even pin them against obstructions.